pavopax/vanity/README.md

 etc
 ```

-If you want a pandas data frame like:
+If you want a pandas data frame like this...

 | index   | package    | downloads |
 |---------|------------|---------|